griff4692/LMC/README.md

 Please refer to the paper for more information on the distributions and model parameters.

-### D
+### K
-represents the set of metadata in the corpus.
+represents the number of unique metadata in the corpus.
 This could be the number of unique section headers or even simply the number of documents in the corpus, depending on the modeling choice.

-### d<sub>k</sub>
+### m<sub>k</sub>
-represents the k<sup>th</sup> metadata
+represents the k<sup>th</sup> metadata.

 ### N<sub>k</sub>